 Elk Falls Provincial Park

-Doddabeta Range
+Doddabetta Range

-Rangaswamy Peak And Pillar
+Rangaswamy Peak and Pillar

-Things to do in Kotagiri
+Things to Do in Kotagiri

 Ideal time to visit Kotagiri